 Fastmarkets’ daily price assessment for containerized steel scrap, HMS 1&2 (80:20), United States material import, cfr main port Taiwan

-A major domestic steel mill increased its domestic scrap purchase prices by NT$300 ($10.72) per tonne for 3mm scrap, but raised its scrap purchase price for busheling scrap by NT$500 per tonne.
-It also increased its domestic rebar price by NT$500 per tonne.
+A major domestic steel mill increased its domestic scrap purchase prices by NT$200 ($7.12) per tonne for heavy melting scrap.
+It also raised its offers for domestic rebar by NT$300 per tonne.